PagerDuty/pdjs/README.md

 To get an idea for how `PDJS` works, there's an examples directory:

   * [examples/incidents.html](https://pagerduty.github.io/pdjs/examples/incidents.html) polls the [incidents](http://developer.pagerduty.com/documentation/rest/incidents/list) api and displays the triggered & acknowledged incidents
-  * [examples/report.html](https://pagerduty.github.io/pdjs/examples/report.html) shows off *api_all* by looping through all the events on my webdemo account for the last 30 days and prints them out as a CSV-esque thing that you could paste into a CSV file.
+  * [examples/report.html](https://pagerduty.github.io/pdjs/examples/report.html) shows off *api_all* by looping through all the events on my webdemo account for the last 30 days and prints them out as a CSV-esque thing that you could paste into a CSV file
-  * [examples/add_contact_method.html](examples/trigger.html) shows how to trigger an incident

 ## Compiling the Base Script:
 `PDJS` is written in [CoffeeScript](http://coffeescript.org/).
 To make changes to the library, you'll edit the `coffee/pdjsbase.coffee` file and compile it by running the command below from the `pdjs` directory to produce the JavaScript.